What is Xyce?

 Analysis Options and Model Support

-As a SPICE-compatible tool, Xyce supports standard analysis methods, such as steady-state (DCOP), transient (TRAN) and small-signal frequency domain (AC).
+As a SPICE-compatible tool, Xyce supports standard analysis methods, such as steady-state (DCOP), transient (TRAN), small-signal frequency domain (AC), and small-signal noise response (NOISE).
 A number of more exotic analysis methods have also been implemented, including Harmonic Balance, Multi-Time PDE and model-order reduction methods.

 Xyce supports a canonical set of compact models.
 These include most SPICE3f5 models, and industry standard models, such as: VBIC and FBH bipolar transistor models, various BSIM MOSFET models, the PSP MOSFET model and the VDMOS power MOSFET model.
 A number of non-traditional models are also implemented that support neuron simulation and reaction networks.
 In addition, Verilog-A models may be processed into Xyce-compatible C++ code using the ADMS model compiler with the Xyce/ADMS back-end.
 Finally, a powerful expression capability is included in Xyce, allowing for the parameterization of existing models, or the implementation of user-defined behavioral models directly in the input file.
 The expression capability includes user-defined functions, conditional expressions and time integration, among other features.